Subbus Kitchen

 TEMPERING PROCESS

-• In the pan, heat 2 tbsp ghee and add the pepper.
+• In the pan, heat 2 tablespoon ghee and add the pepper.
 Pepper slowly gets fried and starts to sputter.

 • Once the pepper begins to sputter add cashews and fry till its light golden.